 Now I normally avoid spending a weekend morning in the kitchen when it could be spent under the covers instead, but this french toast is worth waking up for.
 It doesn’t take too long unless you were me a few weeks ago and decided making bacon, eggs, fruit salad, and hash browns was also a good idea.
 Me and my stomach have learned their lesson since then.

 Made with mostly egg, cinnamon, bread, and milk, french toast is rich in protein and when served with fruit, it is actually not as unhealthy as you would think.
-Well, unless you are someone who likes to douse their french toast in syrup.
+Well, unless you are someone who likes to douse theirs in syrup.
 Now why in the world would you do that?

 How to Make the Best French Toast